coredns/coredns.io/content/plugins/cache.md

 weight = 4
 tags = [ "plugin", "cache" ]
 categories = [ "plugin" ]
-date = "2018-01-10T19:37:18.556258"
+date = "2018-01-25T23:05:13.450657"
 +++

 ## Description

-With *cache* enabled all records except zone transfers and metadata records will be cached for up to 3600s.
+With *cache* enabled, all records except zone transfers and metadata records will be cached for up to 3600s.
 Caching is mostly useful in a scenario when fetching data from the backend (upstream, database, etc.) is expensive.